PizzaTimeJoshua/munchlytics/README.md

 # Munchlytics
-Console-Based Regulation-E Pikalytics but always (hopefully) up to date.
+Console-Based Pikalytics but always (hopefully) up to date.
 Has color coded text and auto correcting Pokemon names so you don't need to have the exact Pokemon name.

+Defaults to VGC 2023 Regulation D but can be changed to any current format.